krocodilo/xScan-Common-Addresses/README.md

 # xScan_Duplicate_Finder

-Piece of software to help analyse the history of a certain blockchain address using the APIs of online platforms such as etherscan.com, bscscan.com and others in the same family.
+Piece of software to help analyse the history of a certain blockchain address using the APIs of online platforms such as [](etherscan.com), [](bscscan.com) and others in the same family.

-It finds addresses used more than once, for transactions going both In and Out.
+It finds addresses used more than once for transactions going both In and Out.

 ## Usage
 ```
-Usage:  <executable> <address> [options]
+Usage:  main.py <address> [options]
 Options:
         -h              ->      Print this help menu
         --hostname      ->      Specify the hostname of the API server (default: "api.etherscan.io")